benj2468/cs76/PA4/report.md

 |-----
 ```

 Notice the SUBSTANTIAL speed increase when we use inference.
+It is interesting to note that combining heuristic and inference does worse than no heuristics and inference.
+This might show that my heuristics don't work properly, but I don't believe that is the case, since with the coloring problem we do in fact see the heuristics doing a good job.

 ## Extra Credit